 Yes – it’s a museum.
 Yes – you can find it in all the other city guides as well.
 But: it’s definitely a part of Amsterdam and part of my scope of activities here in Amsterdam.

 First of all – it has been rejuvenated.
-After being closed for renovation for 5 years it has now reopened with a complete new look – architecturally spoken.
+After being closed for renovation for 5 years it reopened with a complete new look – architecturally speaking.
 While the old facade at the Paulus-Potterstraat remains the same, the back side and now official entry has been transformed dramatically; the whole building resembles a giant bathtub!
 Architecturally speaking it’s pretty interesting – you may like it or not.

-A café with a terrace, a nice book/gift shop, enough to spend some leisurely time after a tiring museum visit.
+A café with a terrace, a nice book/gift shop, enough to spend some leisurely time after the museum visit.
 But why it is interesting enough to include it in my articles, and my activities – that is mainly due to its activities towards a younger audience, a wider contemporary approach than an art museum usually has.

 So besides just being a museum with modern and contemporary art, Het Stedelijk tries to offer an insight into what’s really going on in contemporary culture.

 Until 21st of May: Ed van der Elsken, a true Amsterdam street photographer – he was active in the 60’s, 70’s and 80’s – I stumbled upon his videos on Youtube, and the simplistic street (people) imagery made me travel back in time back to the days when I first came to Amsterdam: colorful people, crazy artists, girls on tram stations, everyday scenes, yet full of magic and curiosity.